-Nick Dinnerstein is a cellist who connects deeply with audiences through imaginative, original, and expressive performances.
-His career weaves threads through classical and popular music – and his original compositions express themselves by exploring and blending the two.
+Nick Dinnerstein is a cellist and composer who connects deeply with audiences through imaginative, original, and expressive performances.
+His career weaves threads through classical and popular music – and his original compositions speak in a language that explores and blends the two.

-Nick performs music by a wide variety of classical composers.
+As a performer, Nick has played music by classical composers from all eras.
 Between 2014 and 2017, he organized an acclaimed concert series at the Lilypad in Cambridge, Massachusetts, “Composer Focus”.
 Each of the concerts consisted of works by one 20th century classical composer: featured were visionary string quartets by Britten, Bartok, Shostakovich, Schnittke, and Ligeti.
 Nick also often performs the Bach Suites and Romantic repertoire.

-Other memorable performings experiences have included concerts on Baroque cello (New York Historical Society) and classical recitals with piano (The Art Complex Museum and Bruno Walter Auditorium in Lincoln Center).
+Other memorable performing experiences have included concerts on baroque cello (New York Historical Society) and classical recitals with piano (The Art Complex Museum and Bruno Walter Auditorium in Lincoln Center).

 Nick owes his musical life to string pedagogue, George Neikrug, who passed the Dounis method on to Nick, and taught him to sing through the cello.
 Nick also studied composition with John Howell Morrison, who fostered Nick’s individual creativity in music.

-Nick is also a dedicated and passionate teacher, with students on violin, cello, and piano.
+Nick is also a dedicated and passionate teacher, with students on violin, viola, cello, and piano.
+He is available for